kiprotichbettn/CodeYouJobBoard/Documentation.md

  * Displays charts, filters, and tabular summaries of job data retrieved from the backend API.
  *
  * @section Overview
- * The Dashboard page visualizes job listings data from the API (Google Sheets or MongoDB),
+ * The Dashboard page visualizes job listings data from the API (JSON data or MongoDB),
  * providing users with real-time insights such as job counts, salary ranges, and distributions
  * by programming language and location.
 It includes dynamic charts powered by Chart.js
  * and allows filtering by date, location, language, and salary.